Ship Car To The Virgin Islands

 Typical Shipping Prices – How Much Does It Cost?

-- Since the region is a U.S. territory, customs and duties are not as high for importing a car as they are in other international destinations.
+- Since the region is a U.S. territory, customs and duties are not as high for importing a car as in other international destinations.

-Getting around in the Virgin Islands is difficult without a car and taxis can be expensive.
-Many of the roads have potholes, steep mountains and sharp curves, which can make for tricky driving conditions compared to the continental United States.
-With the Caribbean Sea on one side of the islands and the Atlantic Ocean on the other, high temperatures and salty air are common, both of which can have an impact on the performance of your vehicle.
+Getting around in the Virgin Islands is difficult without a car, and taxis can be expensive.
+Many of the roads have potholes, steep mountains, and sharp curves, which can make for tricky driving conditions compared to the continental United States.
+With the Caribbean Sea on one side of the area and the Atlantic Ocean on the other, high temperatures and salty air are typical, impacting your vehicle's performance.

-Click here to learn more about vehicle registration process in The Virgin Islands.
+Click here to learn more about the vehicle registration process in The Virgin Islands.

-Vehicles that are not manufactured inside the U.S. are subject to a duty of 6% of the total value, typically based on the Blue Book value of the auto.
+Vehicles not manufactured inside the U.S. are subject to a duty of 6% of the total value, typically based on the auto's Blue Book value.
 There is also a road tax of 16 cents per pound for all vehicles imported to the Virgin Islands.

 Required Documents For Shipping A Vehicle To The Virgin Islands.

-- Certificate of title or notarized letter from lender.
+- Certificate of title or notarized letter from a lender.

 - Bill of sale.